 Can a $500 Hardtail Take the Same Abuse as a $1500 One?

-So, while we did say that hardtail bikes are meant to take abuse and are quite durable to the point that they can last longer as long as you don’t always push them to their limit, the price of the bike is also a factor that you need to take into consideration.
+So, while we did say that hardtail MTBs are meant to take abuse and are quite durable to the point that they can last for a long time, this is true as long as you don’t always push them to their limit, the price of the bike is also a factor that you need to take into consideration.

 By default, hardtails are supposed to be durable and are actually capable of taking punishment.
-Then again, these bikes will also depend on the quality of the materials they are built from.
-And the quality of bike parts and materials tends to be directly related to price.
+Then again, these bikes will also depend on the quality of bike parts and materials tends to be directly related to price.

 What am I trying to say here is that a cheaper $500 hardtail bike isn’t designed to take on the same punishment as a $1500 one.
 That’s because the cheaper variant is expectedly made from materials that are not really the best.